z0c/zer0ps/aws-secrets-manager/README.md

 Secrets are encrypted at rest using KMS keys and tansmited over the wire with TLS.
 Secrets Manager creates a default key call `DefaultEncryptionKey` in KMS but a custom can also used.

+The permissions required to retrive secrets are:
+* secretsmanager:GetSecretValue
+* kms:Decrypt - Required only if using a custom key for encryption

 ### Secret rotation

 The following options are available to rotate secrets: